farukaygun/YorozuyaList/README.md

 ### Under Heavy Development.

-Yorozuya List is an android application that an unofficial MyAnimeList client.
+Yorozuya List is an android application that unofficial MyAnimeList client.